Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

-In Section~\ref{sec:Reps}, we gather a collection of results about representations of groups with cyclic Sylow $p$-subgroup of order $p$.
+In Section~\ref{sec:Reps}, we gather a collection of results about representations of groups with cyclic Sylow $p$-subgroups of order $p$.
 These results are applied later in the paper in the case when $\gamma_1(S)$ is known to be an $\F$-essential subgroup, in order to obtain the structure of $\Out_\F(\gamma_1(S))$.
-Of particular importance is Feit's Theorem (Theorem~\ref{feit}) which says that if a group with a cyclic Sylow $p$-subgroup is not closely related to $\PSL_2(p)$, then any faithful representation is relatively large.
-This section also contains a description of the irreducible $\GF(p) \SL_2(p)$-modules, and results which help decompose tensor products of such modules (see Proposition~\ref{Clebsch Gordan}).
-These results are useful throughout the proof of our main theorems.
+Of particular significance is Feit's Theorem (Theorem~\ref{feit}) which says that if a group with a cyclic Sylow $p$-subgroup is not closely related to $\PSL_2(p)$, then any faithful representation is relatively large.
+Section~\ref{sec:Reps} also contains a description of the irreducible $\GF(p) \SL_2(p)$-modules, and results which help decompose tensor products of such modules (see Proposition~\ref{Clebsch Gordan}).
+These results are exploited throughout the proof of our main theorems.